thephpleague/csv/docs/9.0/reader/record-mapping.md

 where:

 - the `$value` is the record value
-- the `$isNullable` tells whether the argument or property can be nullable
+- the `$isNullable` tells whether the argument or property is nullable
 - the `$arguments` are the extra configuration options you can pass to the `Cell` attribute via `castArguments`

 To complete the feature you can use `Denormalizer::unregisterType` to remove a registered closure for a specific `type`.